yairm210/Unciv/Uniques.md

 "+1 Movement" - Replaced with "[amount] Movement"

-"Can only attack water" - Replaced with "Can only attack [unitFilter] units"
+"Can only attack water" - Replaced with "Can only attack [unitFilter] units" or "Can only attack [tileFilter] tiles", depending on use

 "+25% Defence against ranged attacks" - Replaced with "[amount]% Strength when defending vs [unitFilter]"